Offer Popup Image

 Separate test data

-Final best practice is separating the test cases from the test automation framework, by storing the test data, test scripts, and test configurations in external files or databases, rather than hard-coding them in the test code.
+A final best practice is separating the test cases from the automation framework design, by storing the test data, test scripts, and test configurations in external files or databases, rather than hard-coding them in the test code.

 Implement a continuous integration and delivery pipeline